Skip to content

 Pre-Upgrade Checklist

-1. Check the CHANGELOG — review release notes for breaking changes.
+1. Check the DocumentDB release notes — review for breaking changes or new features.

 3. Back up the DocumentDB cluster — create an on-demand backup before upgrading.